mryel00/spyglass/README.md

 The stream can then be accessed at `http://<IP of the server>:8080/stream`

+### Maximum resolution

+Please note that the maximum recommended resolution is 1920x1080 (16:9).

+The absolute maximum resolution is 1920x1920.
+If you choose a higher resolution spyglass may crash.

 ## Using Spyglass with Mainsail

 If you ant to use Spyglass as a webcam source for [Mainsail]() add a webcam with the following configuration: